×

 This could be things that they keep in their pocket, generally, or things that are in their pocket, right now—you’ll wait while they check.
 There are no wrong answers here, so embrace whatever objects they come up with. . . phone, student ID, gum wrapper, lint, etc. Record a running list on the board.

 When students have exhausted all ideas, ask: why do you carry these things?
-Student responses will likely center on the idea of purpose or frequency of...
+Student responses will likely center on ideas of purpose or frequency of use.
+Circle all of the items from their list that have a specific purpose—i.e. objects they use often.

 See More Sparks at this Level